Sun Chengzong — Exceptional Commander of the Late Ming Dynasty and His Heroic Sacrifice

 Sun Chengzong's Epic Final War and Honorable Sacrifice

-In the next few years, the Manchu Lord detoured and tried to attack Beijing city again.
+In the next few years, the new Manchu Lord Hong Taiji or Huang Taiji (1592 — 1643) again, detoured and tried to attack Beijing city.

 This time, the Manchu troop also surrounded a very small town that had no soldiers nor enough food nor any military weapons, the city where the retired Sun Chengzong was living.

-Lord of the Manchu sent many people trying to persuade Sun Chengzong to comply, and promised him countless treasures and power, but he refused.
+The Manchu lord sent many people to persuade Sun Chengzong to comply and promised him countless treasures and power, but he refused.

-This 76-year-old general led his entire family members and those civilians bravely fought with the strong Manchu cavalry army for a few days, and then was captured.
+This 76-year-old general led his entire family members and those civilians bravely fought with the strong Manchu cavalry army for a few days but failed.

-Again, the Manchu Lord started to try to make Sun Chengzong comply, and he refused as always.
+Again, the Manchu lord started to try to make Sun Chengzong surrender, and he refused as always.

-Another saying was that the Lord of Manchu tied Sun Chengzong on a horse, dragged and tortured him to death cruelly, but they then hid the truth in historical documents.
+Another version was that the lord tied Sun Chengzong on a horse, dragged and tortured him to death cruelly, but they then hid the truth in historical documents.

 This exceptional genius, who was knowledgeable enough to be the crown princes’ teacher, who was brave and intelligent to gain such extraordinary military achievements and saved his kingdom for several times, dedicated his entire life to protecting his country.